markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 git checkout develop
 ```
 In VS Code, let's look at the hero section in the `index.html` file.
 Note that the new markup we just added is not visible here.
 The new markup only exists on the feature branch, `feature/hero-text`.
 In order to add the new code into the `develop` branch we will need to perform a `merge` operation.
 Let's continue with that step now.
-> **Pro Tip**: It must be reiterated that branch awareness is often overlooked by new developers so keep track by using the `git branch` command prior to merge, pull, or developing features.
+> **Pro Tip:** It must be reiterated that branch awareness is often overlooked by new developers so keep track by using the `git branch` command prior to merge, pull, or developing features.
 Using the integrated terminal in VS Code is highly recommended due to the status bar notification of the active branch.
 ```
 git merge feature/hero-text
 ```